 Kosima Weber Liu

-Kosima Weber Liu has been executive board member and associate director since the founding of the EEMP.
-A native German she has been residing with her family in Beijing for nearly 30 years.
+Kosima Weber Liu has been an Executive Board Member and Associate Director since the founding of the EEMP.
+A native German she has been residing with her family in Beijing for over 30 years.

 Kosima studied at Bonn University and the China Languages and Cultural University and then pursued her graduate studies at the Central Academy of Fine Arts in Beijing and Indiana University in Bloomington.
 With her major in Sinology she also studied European Social and Economic History, Comparative Religion, Tibetan Studies and Chinese Art History.

-Coming to China first in 1979 as exchange student, she then achieved a two-year scholarship the next year to further pursue her China Studies in Beijing.
-She has worked as arts buyer, professional photographer and since 1995 as director of Image at Work, a graphic design company.
+Coming to China first in 1979 as an exchange student, she then achieved a two-year scholarship the next year to further pursue her China Studies in Beijing.
+She has worked as an arts buyer, professional photographer and since 1995 as director of Image at Work, a graphic design company.
 She developed a passion to capture the essence of China in her photographs, documenting old temples and Beijing's ancient trees.
 Her photographic work has been exhibited in such exclusive venues as the Beijing Liao Jin City Wall Museum, the Forbidden City Ancestral (East) Hall, the Confucius Temple and in 2009 the Summer Palace.
 Kosima has worked on various video productions in China, India, DPRKorea and Mongolia.
+Kosima has visited DPRK over 30 times.

 Kosima has been promoting the concept of Environmental Security as the groundwork for a meaningful contribution to building peace on the Korean Peninsula.